splunk/public-o11y-docs/get-started/get-started-guide/onboarding-readiness.rst

 Get started guide phase 1: Onboarding readiness
 *********************************************************

 In the onboarding readiness phase of the getting started journey for Splunk Observability Cloud, you set up users, teams, and access controls using roles and token management.
-The following sections cover the primary setup steps for onboarding readiness phase.
+The following sections cover the primary setup steps for the onboarding readiness phase.

 To get a high-level overview of the entire getting started journey, see :ref:`get-started-guide`.